 What is Vision Zero?

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safety, mobility, and equity for all road users.
 The Vision Zero initiative originated in Sweden in 1994 as an approach to road safety thinking with the mindset that “No loss of life is acceptable”.
-It has proven successful in Europe, and in recent years, has quickly gained momentum in the United States.

 In response to this growing safety and public health crisis, many communities are adopting ambitious safety goals and developing programs to help them more effectively address roadway fatalities and serious injuries.